PUNCH-Cyber/stoq/docs/gettingstarted.rst

         "scan_id": "5699d5ac-df3b-4ba1-bb38-296813d14d19"
     }

-Great, now we've generated the needed hashes.
-But stoQ allows us to do way more than just generate hashes.
+Great, now we've generated the needed hashes; but stoQ allows us to do way more than just generate hashes.
 Let's also tell stoQ to use the ``peinfo`` plugin.
 First, let's make sure the plugin is installed::